shovansarkarece/javascript/How_Js_Works/how_js_works.md

 - **For variable, It reserves space for them in memory and sets an initial value of undefined, and for functions it also reserves space but sets an initial value as a reference to the actual function in memory.**
 - **That's why we can call a function, but if we try to access a variable, we will get undefined.**

-//?
-Setting up the scope chain, which initially contains only the global scope.
+# Setting up the scope chain, which initially contains only the global scope.

-//!
-Execution Phase:
+## Execution Phase:
-//?
-After the creation phase, the actual code execution takes place.
-This is when the JavaScript engine goes through the code line by line.
+- **After the creation phase, the actual code execution takes place.
+This is when the JavaScript engine goes through the code line by line.**
-//?
-Variables are assigned their values, functions are executed, and the program's logic is carried out.
+- **Variables are assigned their values, functions are executed, and the program's logic is carried out.**